nakraft/AUTOR/src/autor/README.md

 - Only one month of data is generated in advance upon start up.

 __Other__
+- It is assumed that once a mechanic takes time off they cannot cancel that time off and work that period again.
 - It is assumed that mechanics can only swap schedules for a timeperiod that occurs on the same day.  <!-- This is a bad assumption, fix it  -->

 ### Corrections in Sample Data